Santa Fe Restaurant Guide (just the affordable ones)

 Breweries

-• Lino’s Trattoria and Pizzeria & Chile Line Brewery (hard to park, the brewery has the beer, the restaurant nice wine.)
-Pizza was excellent, if maybe a little expensive, but the remainder of the Italian menu seemed reasonable.
-Beer is chili infused and nicely made.
+- Chile Line Brewery (hard to park, the brewery has the beer, the restaurant nice wine.)
+Pizza is excellent, if maybe a little expensive, but is our go-to choice with an appetizer of calamari.
+Beer is chili infused and nicely made, but not for everyone (me no like).

 Italian: